 The definition of framework is, “An essential supporting structure.”
 For our family, our foundation is built upon learning to live more deliberately each day from different vantage points around the globe.

 Our framework never changed throughout our road trip across the USA, even though our path took us places we never planned to venture.
 Many readers have asked us “how” we are doing what we are doing.
 When we give specifics, the dialogue never seems to flow.
 Why?
 Because the how is our path and everyone has to discover that byway for themselves.
-As much as we are all drawn to the how, it is the why reflected in each of our unique frameworks that sustains our vision long term.
+As much as we are all drawn to how it is, the why reflected in each of our unique frameworks that sustain our vision long term.

 How Will You Spend The Time You Are Given